ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 In the second case, simply split the edit.
 This is safe, since it was merged in the first place.

-Then, we edit the following textedit and remove the leading whitespace, except at linebreaks.
+Then, we edit the following textedit and remove the leading whitespace, except linebreaks.
 Then there are 3 cases:

 ![](img/FormattingEditTheEdit.svg)